girardi69/gittest/README.md

 commit f15

 Chapter #1
-this is the first line
+this is the first line, written by kloi